mockdeep/boon-blog/source/articles/2016-12-02-who-belongs-in-tech.md

 Doing things the "right" way is a privilege that comes with experience.
 On one hand, that might seem pretty messed up and frustrating, but on the other it makes a lot of sense.
 If you can show that you are good at getting the job done, people are more likely to trust your judgement.
+Authority comes with experience and expertise–and likely someone relatively early in their career doesn’t have either in a deep way.

-If you are only a couple years out of bootcamp, what authority do you have to say what is the most effective way of doing something?
-Even so, there are still a lot of companies out there that value doing things well in addition to quickly.
-Some higher profile consultancies, in particular.
+There are nonetheless a lot of companies out there that value doing things well in addition to quickly.
+[Ours][chalk], for example, as well as some higher profile consultancies.
 You might also look for companies that are more in a "maintenance" phase, where they have got a solid product and just want to keep it stable and performant.

 Hang in there.
 Crafting high quality software is a worthwhile pursuit, and becomes its own reward.
 It may not be appreciated by the masses, but that is